shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 QM3 is free and open-source.
 Its open-source automation library can be used in other programs too.

-QM3 can run on Windows 7-10 with .NET Core runtime 3.1.
+QM3 can run on Windows 7-10 with .NET runtime 5.
 More info [here](xref:index).

 QM3 and its library are still unfinished.
 The most important parts are finished and can be used, but some classes and functions can be changed in the future, which can break your scripts, clear settings, etc.